mruoss/kompost/README.md

 infrastructure resources by applying Kubernetes resources to their clusters or committing to their infra repo when using ArgoCD.

+Kompost was written in Elixir, using [`bonny`](https://hexdocs.pm/bonny), a Kubernetes development framework written in Elixir.

 ## Usage Example

 If you're in charge of managing infrastructure like setting up and maintaining